emilsla/medusa-casys-plugin/README.md

 ## About Casys

-Casys (via Bankart gateway) is a payment processing service allowing businesses to accept payments online.
-The gateway is accessible at https://gateway.bankart.si.
+Casys is a payment processing service allowing businesses to accept payments online.

 ## What is Medusa